Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-What causes thrombosis of the portal vein?
+What causes portal vein thrombosis?

 Symptoms of portal vein thrombosis